apply to CUA Law button

 • Personal Statement;

-• An official report from the LSAC Credential Assembly Service (CAS) report containing a transcript analysis and LSAT score.
+• An official report from the LSAC Credential Assembly Service (CAS) report containing a transcript analysis and LSAT or GRE score.
+(GRE score reports may be sent directly to us);

 • At least two but no more than three letters of recommendation.
 All letters must be submitted directly to LSAC.